goschtl/zope/zopyx.smartprintng.server/trunk/README.txt

 Installation
 ============

-- create an virtualenv environment (Python 2,4, 2.5 or 2.6) - either within your
-  current (empty) directory or by letting virtualenv create one for you::
+- create an virtualenv environment (Python 2.6) - either within your current (empty) directory or by letting virtualenv create one for you::

     virtualenv --no-site-packages .